jivebiscuit/jivebiscuit.github.io/docs/sop/i90-sop.md

         1. Simultaneous ODO Arrivals may be conducted to Parallel Runways, provided an aircraft executing a go-around or missed approach is issued a turn away from any opposing traffic when inside of the Cutoff Point to the runway.
         2. Traffic advisories are not mandatory unless a missed approach or go around occurs.

-## 3. Position Duties & Responsibilities
+## 3. Position Duties, Responsibilities & Maps
 ### 3-1.
 Departure North (M)
 #### 3-1-1.
 Duties
 Departure North must: